Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Abstract

 \section{Abstract}

 { Analyzing nonadiabatic molecular dynamics trajectories traditionally heavily relies on expert intuition and visual pattern recognition, a process that is difficult to formalize.
-We present VisU, a vision-driven framework that leverages the complementary strengths of two state-of-the-art large language models to establish a ``virtual research collective.''
-This collective operates through a ``\textit{Mentor-Engineer-Student}'' paradigm that mimics the collaborative intelligence of a professional chemistry laboratory.
+We present VisU, a vision-driven framework that leverages the complementary strengths of two state-of-the-art large language models (Doubao-Seed-1.6-Vision and DeepSeek-V3.2) to establish a ``virtual research cooperation.''
+This operates through a ``\textit{Mentor-Engineer-Student}'' paradigm that mimics the collaborative intelligence of a professional chemistry laboratory.
 Within this ecosystem, the \textit{Mentor} provides physical intuition through visual reasoning, while the \textit{Engineer} adaptively constructs analysis scripts, and the \textit{Student} executes the pipeline and managing the data and results.
 VisU autonomously orchestrates a four-stage workflow comprising \textit{Preprocessing}, \textit{Recursive Channel Discovery}, \textit{Important-Motion Identification}, and \textit{Validation/Summary}.
-This systematic approach identifies reaction channels and key nuclear motions while generating professional academic reports.
+This systematic approach identifies reaction channels and key nuclear motions while generating a professional academic report at the end.
 By bridging visual insight with chemical expertise, VisU establishes a new paradigm for human-AI collaboration in the analysis of excited-state dynamics simulation results, significantly reducing dependence on manual interpretation and enabling more intuitive, scalable mechanistic discovery. }